liyzcj/Texygen/README.md

 - [x] use json file save load hyperparameters
 - [x] new metric : number of tokens
 - [ ] analyze sentence corpus
+- [ ] create config.json for each gan
+- [ ] move epoch_num parameters in config.json

 ### For LeakGAN